Process (computing): Inter-process communication

 When processes need to communicate with each other they must share parts of their address spaces or use other forms of inter-process communication (IPC).

-For instance in a shell pipeline, the output of the first process need to pass to the second one, and so on; another example is a task that can be decomposed into cooperating but partially independent processes which can run at once (i.e., using concurrency, or true parallelism – the latter model is a particular case of concurrent execution and is feasible whenever enough CPU cores are available for all the processes that are ready to run).
+For instance in a shell pipeline, the output of the first process needs to pass to the second one, and so on.
+Another example is a task that has been decomposed into cooperating but partially independent processes which can run simultaneously (i.e., using concurrency, or true parallelism – the latter model is a particular case of concurrent execution and is feasible whenever multiple CPU cores are available for the processes that are ready to run).

-It is even possible for two or more processes to be running on different machines that may run different operating system (OS), therefore some mechanisms for communication and synchronization (called communications protocols for distributed computing) are needed (e.g., the Message Passing Interface, often simply called MPI).
+It is even possible for two or more processes to be running on different machines that may run different operating system (OS), therefore some mechanisms for communication and synchronization (called communications protocols for distributed computing) are needed (e.g., the Message Passing Interface {MPI}).

 History

 By the early 1960s, computer control software had evolved from monitor control software, for example IBSYS, to executive control software.
 Over time, computers got faster while computer time was still neither cheap nor fully utilized; such an environment made multiprogramming possible and necessary.
 Multiprogramming means that several programs run concurrently.
 At first, more than one program ran on a single processor, as a result of underlying uniprocessor computer architecture, and they shared scarce and limited hardware resources; consequently, the concurrency was of a serial nature.
 On later systems with multiple processors, multiple programs may run concurrently in parallel.

 Programs consist of sequences of instructions for processors.
 A single processor can run only one instruction at a time: it is impossible to run more programs at the same time.
 A program might need some resource, such as an input device, which has a large delay, or a program might start some slow operation, such as sending output to a printer.
 This would lead to processor being "idle" (unused).
 To keep the processor busy at all times, the execution of such a program is halted and the operating system switches the processor to run another program.
 To the user, it will appear that the programs run at the same time (hence the term "parallel").

 Shortly thereafter, the notion of a "program" was expanded to the notion of an "executing program and its context".
 The concept of a process was born, which also became necessary with the invention of re-entrant code.
 Threads came somewhat later.
 However, with the advent of concepts such as time-sharing, computer networks, and multiple-CPU shared memory computers, the old "multiprogramming" gave way to true multitasking, multiprocessing and, later, multithreading.